2000 AD crossovers: Judge Dredd: "End of Days"

 In the "End of Days" by Rob Williams (2020), Ichabod Azrael from The Grievous Journey of Ichabod Azrael (and the Dead Left in his Wake) travels to Dredd's world to stop the Four Horsemen of the Apocalypse from destroying the world.

 Judge Dredd: "Trinity"

-In Trinity written by Ken Niemand and published in prog 2262 the 2000AD comic book Dredd encounters the 1995 film Stallone Dredd and the 2012 film Karl Urban Dredd while chasing a Elon Musk esq perp.
+In Trinity written by Ken Niemand and published in prog 2262 the 2000AD comic book Dredd encounters the Sylvester Stallone Dredd from the 1995 film and the Karl Urban Dredd from the 2012 film while chasing a perp.
 They compare their methods, ethics, uniforms and views on each other with the comic and 2012 film Dredds not liking the 1995 film Dredd, being shocked and stunned at him removing his helmet on the street, and the comic Dredd criticising the 2012 film Dredd as being too violent and cruel.
 The story served as parody and look back at the criticisms of both the films as well as comparing them directly to the original comic character.